 $200,000 – $75,000 + $15,000 – $40,000 + $20,000 = $120,000

 Pam’s bakeries have an operating cash flow of $120,000, meaning she had $120k left over after all bills were paid.
 Depending on how much it has cost Pam to invest in new storefronts previously, she may or may not decide to use this leftover cash to pursue opening another retail location.

 Systems for Calculating OCF

-When a business owner has a firm grasp on their operating cash flow, strategic business decisions can be made with confidence.
-Here at Scalefactor, we are here to help you avoid any accounting surprises, and provide the Business Insights you need to grow.
+When a business owner has a firm grasp of their operating cash flow, strategic business decisions can be made with confidence.
+Here at ScaleFactor, we are here to help you avoid any accounting surprises, and provide the Business Insights you need to grow.